stijnstijn/j2lsnek/README.md

 j2lsnek 🐍
 ===

 Jazz Jackrabbit 2 List Server: New Edition k.
-See code comments for info on how it works.
-Run main.py to start serving lists.
+Run `main.py` to start serving lists.
+Needs Python 3.

+The "list server" is what Jazz Jackrabbit 2 multiplayer servers connect to to let people know they're live.
+Other people connect to the list server to retrieve an up-to-date list of servers they can join.
+But if you're reading this you probably knew that.

 Program logic
 ---